MicrosoftDocs/appcenter-docs/docs/sdk/analytics/unity.md

 ```

 >[!WARNING]
->`Analytics.TrackEvent()` will behave inconsistently across platforms if it is called prior to the `Awake()` method in the script `AppCenterBehavior.cs`.
+>`Analytics.TrackEvent()` will behave inconsistently across platforms if it's called prior to the `Awake()` method in the script `AppCenterBehavior.cs`.
 To be safe, you should only rely on events to be sent after the first scene in your application has awakened all of the `MonoBehaviour` scripts.
 To track an event in conjunction with a `MonoBehavour`'s initialization, consider adding the API to your script's `Start()` method instead of `Awake()`.

 ## Enable or disable App Center Analytics at runtime